-Job Opportunities for Medical and Clinical Laboratory Technologists
+Are There Job Opportunities for Medical and Clinical Laboratory Technologists?

 There were about 171,400 jobs for Medical and Clinical Laboratory Technologist in 2016 (in the United States).
 New jobs are being produced at a rate of 11.6% which is above the national average.
 The Bureau of Labor Statistics predicts 19,800 new jobs for Medical and Clinical Laboratory Technologist by 2026.
-There will be an estimated 12,900 positions for Medical & Clinical Laboratory Technologist per year.
+The BLS estimates 12,900 yearly job openings in this field.

 The states with the most job growth for Medical & Clinical Laboratory Technologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Rhode Island, Connecticut, or Illinois.
 These states have the worst job growth for this type of profession.

-What Tools & Technology do Medical and Clinical Laboratory Technologists Use?
+Tools & Technologies Used by Medical and Clinical Laboratory Technologists